Abstract Submission Site Is Open for Poster Session Submissions!

 - Clarity of communication of ideas

 If you wish to withdraw your abstract after submission, written notification to IAFN via e-mail, fax, or letter is required.
 Notification should include the abstract title and the name, phone number, and email address of the author(s).
 Please do so in a timely manner so that IAFN may find a replacement abstract.

 Authors are responsible for obtaining all necessary permission and clearance for all research prior to submission.
 The Association assumes no liability or responsibility for any material that is submitted.
 Abstracts submitted assign all rights, titles, and interests to the Association.
 This does not prevent or preclude the presenter from using his or her content in another venue or for a future educational opportunity.
 The content presented at the Annual Conference is solely owned by IAFN and cannot be used without the Association’s prior written permission.

-All submitters will receive a confirmation of acceptance or non-acceptance by April 15, 2014.
+All submitters will receive a confirmation of acceptance or non-acceptance by April 15, 2014 for concurrent sessions and July 1, 2014 for poster sessions.
 Notifications will be sent to the primary presenter through email only.

 Please be sure to provide the email address that you most frequently use as all correspondence will be conducted via email.